Undløse Church: Frescoes

 The frescoes on the vaults and arches in the nave are attributed to the workshop of the Union Master (Danish: Unionsmesteren), which was active in Zealand and Scania from in the early 15th century.
 It has been suggested that the Union Master is identical with the Master of Fogdö.
 He and his workshop decorated churches with frescoes of unusually high artistic quality.
 Possibly the work of foreign artists, these are of high artistic quality and appear to have been inspired by the Bohemian Master of Wittingau (c.
 1380) or the Wesphalian Conrad von Soest.

 The colours have almost disappeared as restoration work undertaken after the murals were uncovered in 1918 centred on cleaning the white areas, leaving the remainder untouched.
 They depict the Nativity (based on the vision of St Brigit of Sweden who is also shown in the scene), the Resurrection, the Ascension and the Day of Judgment.
 There are also images of St Stephen's birth and childhood and of the martyrdom of St Lawrence.
 The fresco of the Resurrection was included in the 2006 Danish Culture Canon as one of the "greatest, most important works of Denmark's cultural heritage."
 Further restoration of the frescoes is scheduled to begin in August 2013.

 Graveyard

-Theb church is surrounded by a traditional graveyard.
-Notable burials include politician Jacob Brønnum Scavenius Estrup (1825-1913) and the opera singerm actress and journalist Helle Halding (1934-2007).
+The church is surrounded by a traditional graveyard.
+Notable burials include politician Jacob Brønnum Scavenius Estrup (1825-1913) and the opera singer actress and journalist Helle Halding (1934-2007).